epsmae/Replace/README.md

 ## Why use it

-The Replace.exe can be used to replace a regex match for example assembly information
+The Replace.exe can be used to replace a regex match with a specific content.
+A possible use case is for example to set the assembly information.

 ## Installation